HeardLibrary/digital-scholarship/script/python/structure.md

 print(nobelPeacePrize[12:15])
 ```

-Notice that escaped characters count as a single character even if we write them using several characters.
+Notice that escaped characters count as a single character even if we write them as an escape sequence using several characters.

 ## Useful string methods

 Try these methods:

 ```
-.split()  split a string into a list based on a separator .capitalize()  capitalize the first word
+.split()  split a string into a list based on a separator.
+Splits by any whitespace if no argument.
+.capitalize()  capitalize the first word
 .title()  capitalize all words
 .upper()  capitalize all letters